saderi/imdb-to-json/README.md

 Your can use this bash script to convert a IMDB movie info to JSON for [this](https://github.com/jsonmc/jsonmc) repository

+## Requirement

+This script uses [jq](https://stedolan.github.io/jq/). you must install jq on you system.

 ## How to use